Hacking-Lab/generator-hl-challenge/generators/app/templates/ubuntu-nginx-hl.md

 # <%= name %> (<%= uuid %>)
-This docker is based on the Ubuntu 22.04 nginx image of the Hacking-Lab CTF system.
+This docker is based on the Ubuntu <%= versionTag %> nginx image of the Hacking-Lab CTF system.
 This docker provides a static web server based on nginx.

 ## Customizing